 Using Network Attached Storage to Store Data Centrally

-is a network device that contains one or more hard disks, which is connected to network in order for you to store music, videos, images, documents and other important data from other computers.
+Network attached storage or NAS is a network device that contains one or more hard disks, which is connected to network in order for you to upload, store and access music, videos, images, documents and other important data from other computers.

-This is dedicated network storage that is used to store data as opposed to traditional method of storing data on computers.
-You might face slow computer or program performance when you computer’s hard disk space is almost occupied with data, but you can forget about it if you store all data on this network device.
+Simply put this is dedicated network storage that is used to store data as opposed to traditional method of storing data on the hard disk installed on computers.
+Traditionally, you would face slow computer or program performance issue when you computer’s hard disk space is almost occupied with data, but you can forget about it if you store all data on the NAS.
 This network device is suitable to be used as centralized storage and conveniently accessed by family members or friends.

-Before you use this network device, read the product manual and follow the instruction to install the hard disks, after that you are ready to connect it to home network.
+Before you use the NAS, read the product manual and follow the instruction to install the hard disks if need to, after that you are ready to connect it to home network.

 The network connecting process is pretty easy as long as you have a network at home.
-Just use a network cable and connect the network storage’s Ethernet network port to router or switch port, after that power on this network device.
-It will then be assigned an IP address from your router (need to activate DHCP feature on router) or DHCP server, and after that you can start to access it from your computer by using the utility or program provided by product manufacturer.
+Just use a network cable to connect the the NAS box's Ethernet network port to router or switch port, and proceed to power on this network device.
+It will then be assigned an IP address from your router (need to activate DHCP feature on router) or DHCP server, after that you can start to access it from your computer by using the utility or program provided by NAS manufacturer.
+In addition, you should be able to access this NAS from the iOS and Android mobile devices too through the app provided by NAS manufacturer.

 Before purchasing, you might consider following features in order to get the one suitable for you: